PythonAus/LockUp-2024/README.md

 ---

 ## NOTE
 **THE PASSWORD PROMPT FOR LOCKIT WILL NOT BE SHOWN ON YOUR NORMAL USER LOCK SCREEN.
+ITS THERE BUT HIDDEN**

-IF A USB CONNECTION IS MADE WITH YOUR USER SCREEN LOCKED, YOU SHOULD UNLOCK YOUR DEVICE WITHIN 10 SECONDS TO ENTER THE LOCKIT PASSWORD, OR YOUR PHONE WILL FORMAT.
+**IF A USB CONNECTION IS MADE WHILE YOUR USER-SCREEN IS LOCKED, YOU SHOULD UNLOCK YOUR DEVICE WITHIN 10 SECONDS TO ENTER THE LOCKIT PASSWORD, OR YOUR PHONE WILL FORMAT.**

-JUST CHARGING YOUR DEVICE WILL NOT START THE PROCESS, AND NO PASSWORD PROMPT WILL BE REQUESTED.**
+**JUST CHARGING YOUR DEVICE WILL NOT START THE PROCESS, AND NO PASSWORD PROMPT WILL BE REQUESTED.**

----

 **FOR YOUR NORMAL EVERYDAY USER LOCK SCREEN, YOU MUST USE A PASSWORD-BASED SCREEN LOCK, NO PASSCODES OR SWIPE STYLE, IN ORDER FOR LOCKIT TO WORK.**